Lawmaker Proposes ‘Hanging on a Tree’ as Execution Method

 “Hang the speaker to the other end of the rope.”

 And Sherrell was not talking about a gallows on Tuesday.
-He meant a noose dangling from a tree limb, just like in Sparta 168 years ago and in thousands of lynching that followed across the south.
+He meant a noose dangling from a tree limb, just like in Sparta 168 years ago and in thousands of lynchings that followed across the South.
 He ended his pause by saying the firing squad is “a very good idea” and asked to become a co-sponsor of the legislation.

 Sherrell is already one of two sponsors of a bill to rename part of a Nashville street after Donald Trump that is currently named after the late civil rights icon and longtime U.S Rep. John Lewis in 2021.
 Lewis attended American Baptist College and Fisk University in Nashville.
 He was a leader of the 1960 sit-ins at segregated lunch counters in downtown Nashville.
 The four months of non-violent protests led to Nashville becoming the first city to admit Blacks to previously segregated public places.